pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is possible to store the mind with a million facts and still be entirely uneducated."
 --Alec Bourne

+"Always look a person in the eye.
+Do that they'll respect you better.
+Never be afraid to ask you for anything.
+Stealing isn't necessary.
+Never respect anybody who doesn't respect you back."
+--Boyz n the Hood, three rules

 "The important thing in science is not so much to obtain new facts as to discover new ways of thinking about them."
 --Sir William Bragg